ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Parotidectomy.
 The removal of the parotid gland is called a parotidectomy.
 This surgery may involve the facial nerve.
 If cancer has spread to the facial nerve, frequently a nerve graft is necessary for the person to regain use of some facial muscles.
 Any tissue that is removed can often be restored through reconstructive surgery (see below) and tissue transplantation.

 Neck dissection.
-A neck dissection is when the surgeon removes lymph nodes in the neck.
+A neck dissection is when the surgeon examines all of the critical structures in the neck and removes lymph nodes from the neck.
 This may be performed if the doctor suspects that the cancer has spread.
 A neck dissection may cause numbness of the ear, weakness when raising the arm above the head, and weakness of the lower lip.
 These side effects are caused by injury to nerves in the area.
 Depending on the type of neck dissection, weakness of the lower lip and arm may go away in a few months.
 Weakness will be permanent if a nerve is removed as part of the dissection.

 Reconstructive surgery.
 Reconstructive (plastic) surgery may be used to replace tissue and nerves that were removed during surgery to eliminate the cancer.